 Each year, the previous year's data are revised.
-Beginning with the 2011 publication, the Financial and Taxation Statistics for Enterprises series switched from the North American Industry Classification System (NAICS) Canada 2007 to NAICS 2012.
+Beginning with the 2011 publication and up till the revised 2016, the Financial and Taxation Statistics for Enterprises series used the North American Industry Classification System (NAICS) Canada 2012.
 Historical data on a NAICS Canada 2012 basis were created using a concordance that converted the old NAICS Canada 2007 codes to the new NAICS Canada 2012 codes.

 Changes in the data from year to year may be due to a number of reasons including economic growth/decline, mergers and acquisitions activity, industry reclassifications and revisions to the data.

-While considerable effort is made to ensure high standards throughout all collection and processing operations, the resulting estimates are inevitably subject to a certain degree of error.
-There are two categories of errors in statistical information - sampling errors and non-sampling errors.
+While considerable effort is made to ensure high standards throughout all data import, integration and processing operations, the resulting estimates are inevitably subject to a certain degree of error.